TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

          passed to INCLUDE_TYPOSCRIPT, if the inclusion is called from inside a file.
 These paths start with :file:`./` or :file:`../`.
 The :file:`./` is needed to distinguish them from paths relative to :php:`\TYPO3\CMS\Core\Core\Environment::getPublicPath()`.
-This mechanism allows simple, nested TypoScript templates that can be moved or copied without the need to adapt all includes.
+This mechanism allows simple, nested `TypoScript`:pn: templates that can be moved or copied without the need to adapt all includes.

          If you use a syntax like :file:`EXT:myext/directory/file.txt`